learn-co-students/looping-while-until-web-103017/README.md

 ## Instructions

-1. Fork and clone this lab.

-2. Run the test suite to get started.
+1. Run the test suite in this lab to get started.

 3. Let's get the first test passing by coding our solution in `while.rb`:
 Fill out the content of the `using_while` method so that calling it will `puts` the desired phrase while your levitation force is less than `10`.
 Remember, every time you `puts` the phrase, you should increment your levitation force by `1`.